User Guide

 Once this method returns, you will no longer receive messages for the queue and the

-queue URI can no longer be used for any operations, other than Session.open_queue
+queue URI can no longer be used for any operations, other than Session.open_queue.

 Host Health Monitoring

-You can pass host_health_monitor=None
+You can pass host_health_monitor=None to the Session constructor if you

 don’t want any host health monitoring, in which case you won’t be able to use